Serenity 6.4.3 Release Notes (2023-01-07)

 We have introduced a new package called Serenity.Pro.OpenIddict

 for StartSharp customers.
-It enables JWT authentication using the OpenID Connect
+This package facilitates JWT authentication through the OpenID Connect

 protocol.